serkannkara/CryptoApp/README.md

 # CryptoApp

 Hello!
 This is my new project CryptoApp.
 Project has made with Reactive Programming(Rxswift).
-Project shows the all crypto currency.
-Project shows the new crypto curency news.
+Project shows the all crypto currency and shows the new crypto curency news.

 ## Features

 - Programatically UI
+- MVVM design pattern
 - Rxswift
 - Alamofire
 - Kingfisher